zachpino/comm-workshop-s18/week04/homework.md

 - One line chart
 - One scatter plot

-Try to imagine which datapoints (in combination) might be a good match to each plot type.
+Try to imagine which ACS datapoints (in combination) might be a good match to each plot type.
 In addition, for each chart, try to articulate some specific learnings that the visualization manifests.
 Include this learning somewhere in the web page `<body>`.
+Please limit everything to ACS/census data for now.

 -----